TCP1014 : Planning Processes

 Teaching Rationale And Relationship

-The teaching methods seek to guide students into the more advanced content by first provoking their thoughts and group discussions around a number of interesting and provocative case studies.
-Student responses will be used to throw light on some of the issues involved in making planning decisions and mini lectures and structured exercises will then be used to introduce more factual knowledge and develop understanding.
+A mixture of lectures, individual form based note taking, neighbour discussions and big room contributions will be used to explore the module content and build confidence across the group.
 As the module progresses, guest planners will contribute to seminars revealing more of the real life challenges involved in planning work and students will gain advice on writing their assignment and research planning documents and websites for themselves.
 The module will conclude with some analysis and thoughts about reforms to the system.

 Assessment Methods